mohyaz11/OptimumSetupBook/manuscript/Performance&Maintenance.md

    * Consider using Workers and worker pools if deployment load is affecting your server.
 See this blog post for a way to begin looking at workers for performance.
    * Consider separating your teams/projects into "spaces" using the Spaces feature.
 7. Try not to do too much work in parallel, especially without thorough testing.
 Performing lots of deployment tasks in parallel can be a false economy more often than not:
    * You can configure how many tasks from the task queue will run at the same time on any given Octopus Server node by going to **Configuration > Nodes**.
-The default task cap is 5 (safe-by-default).
+The default task cap is five (safe-by-default).
 You can increase this cap to push your Octopus to work harder.
    * Learn about tuning your deployment processes for performance.
 8. Consider how you transfer your packages:
    * If network bandwidth is the limiting factor, consider using delta compression for package transfers.